syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ## Expand child grid initially

-Expanding the child grid initially in the Syncfusion ASP.NET MVC Grid component is helpful when you want to display the child rows of the hierarchical grid expanded by default upon grid load.
+Expanding the child grid initially in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Grid component is helpful when you want to display the child rows of the hierarchical grid expanded by default upon grid load.
 This can be beneficial in scenarios where you want to provide immediate visibility into the hierarchical data without requiring you to manually expand each child row.

 To achieve this, you can use the `expand` method with the desired target index (number) in the [DataBound](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_DataBound) event of the grid.